 Botanicals used: An astonishing 34 botanicals including native flowers, homegrown herbs and organic blood oranges.

-Aesthetic: Clean, simple, traditional with a sense of being modern, this gin is in a port-style bottle, which is a little disconcerting.
+Aesthetic: Clean, simple, traditional with a sense of being modern, this gin is in a port-style bottle.

 Tasting notes: A sweet, earthy smell, the orange really comes through in this gin.
 It is a complex gin, as you might expect from such a number of botanicals, but amazingly the flavours all work together in harmony to create something very special.